Thai anti-government protester killed, adds to doubts over election

 Chris Baker, a historian and Bangkok-based analyst, said the violence added pressure on Yingluck to delay the vote.

-The protests mark the biggest demonstrations since deadly political unrest in April and May 2010, when Thaksin's "red-shirt" supporters paralyzed Bangkok to remove a government led by the Democrat Party, now in opposition.
-More than 90 people were killed and more than 2,000 injured in that unrest.
+The protests mark the biggest demonstrations since deadly political unrest in April-May 2010, when Thaksin's "red-shirt" supporters paralysed Bangkok to remove a government led by the Democrat Party, now in opposition.
+More than 90 people were killed and more than 2,000 were injured in that unrest.

 INTRACTABLE DIFFERENCES